Nokhal/Open-Grants-Program-Draft/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 * **Work Days:** 15 days
 * **Cost per work day:** £300
 * **Costs:** £4,500 (6112.89 USD/DAI)
+* **Deliverable:** A standard written in pseudo-solidity including predicate and postulate for each function and events that would allow for either checked or trustless migrations to be performed for the same asset, from the same bridge.

 We will write up the standard and documentation for cross-universe migration, which includes “necessary” and “optional” data for optimization.
 This is a summarized write up of both the previous milestones but writen as specifications for implementations, including the predicate and postulate of each message and what they mean in term of state on the source and destination universe.
 * Challenge: Establishing predicate and postulate on what are the allowed pair of source/destination worlds.
 Those allowed pairs could be designed in any fashion, from centralized trusted to decentralized and trust minimized.